jmcasals/SEBC-Challenge/SEBC-master/challenges/challenges.md

 * Create the Issue `Install CDH`
 * Assign the issue to yourself and label it `started`
-* Deploy Coreset services + Impala
+* Deploy Coreset services + Spark 1.6
-  * Rename your cluster using your GitHub handle
+  * Rename your cluster after your GitHub handle
-* Create user directories in HDFS for `zhou` and `chen`
+* Create user directories in HDFS for `saturn` and `haley`
 * Add the following to `3_cm.md`:
     * The command and output for `hdfs dfs -ls /user`
     * The command and output from the CM API call `../api/v14/hosts`
     * The command and output from the CM API call `../api/v6/clusters/<githubName>/services`
-* Login to Hue to install the Hive sample data
+* Login to Hue and install the sample data for Hive
-    * Capture a Hue screen that displays the Hive tables in `challenges/labs/3_hue_hive.png`
+    * Copy a HUE screen that lists the Hive tables to `challenges/labs/3_hue_hive.png`
 * Push this work to your GitHub repo and label the Issue `review`
-* Assign the issue to both instructors
+* Assign the issue to the instructor

 ---
 <div style="page-break-after: always;"></div>